-Informal Resolution - Each learner who has a grievance shall make a reasonable effort to resolve the matter on an informal basis prior to requesting a grievance hearing, and shall attempt to solve the problem with the person with whom the learner has the grievance, that person's immediate supervisor, or the local college administration.
+Informal Resolution - Each student who has a grievance shall make a reasonable effort to resolve the matter on an informal basis prior to requesting a grievance hearing, and shall attempt to solve the problem with the person with whom the student has the grievance, that person's immediate supervisor, or the local college administration.

-The College President shall appoint an employee who shall assist learners in seeking resolution by informal means.
+The College President/CEO shall appoint an employee who shall assist students in seeking resolution by informal means.
 This person shall be called the Grievance Officer.
-The Grievance Officer and the learner may also seek the assistance of the Associated learner Organization in attempting to resolve the grievance informally.
+The Grievance Officer and the student may also seek the assistance of the Associated student Organization in attempting to resolve the grievance informally.